Dionisiy/CA/using-css-in-a-wepage.md

 1. The browser converts [HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML "HTML: HTML (HyperText Markup Language) is a descriptive language that specifies webpage structure.") and [CSS](https://developer.mozilla.org/en-US/docs/Glossary/CSS "CSS: CSS (Cascading Style Sheets) is a declarative language that controls how webpages look in the browser.") into the [DOM](https://developer.mozilla.org/en-US/docs/Glossary/DOM "DOM: The DOM (Document Object Model) is an API that represents and interacts with any HTML or XML document.
 The DOM is a document model loaded in the browser and representing the document as a node tree, where each node represents part of the document (e.g. an element, text string, or comment).") \(_Document Object Model_\).
 The DOM represents the document in the computer's memory.
 It combines the document's content with its style.
 2. The browser displays the contents of the DOM.

+## **About the DOM**

+A DOM has a tree-like structure.
+Each element, attribute and piece of text in the markup language becomes a [node\/dom](https://developer.mozilla.org/en-US/docs/Glossary/node/dom "node/dom: Technical review completed.
+Editorial review completed.") in the tree structure.
+The nodes are defined by their relationship to other DOM nodes.
+Some elements are parents of child nodes, and child nodes have siblings.

+Understanding the DOM helps you design, debug and maintain your CSS because the DOM is where your CSS and the document's content meet up.